 Because the Executive Master of Human Resource Management program is delivered online, we must be legally authorized to provide post-secondary educational instruction by certain states (or be exempt or otherwise not subject to such authorization in a state) before offering the EMHRM program to students in that state.
 To date, we are permitted to offer the EMHRM to students in the following states:

-Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Idaho, Illinois, Massachusetts, Michigan, Missouri, Nebraska, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Texas*, Vermont, Virginia, and Washington
+Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Massachusetts, Michigan, Missouri, Nebraska, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Texas*, Vermont, Virginia, and Washington

 * The ILR School is not regulated in Texas under Chapter 132 of the Texas Education Code.
 Cornell University's authority to grant degrees is bestowed by the New York State Board of Regents.
 The Board of Regents mandates that all degree-granting academic programs must be registered with the New York State Education Department.
 Information on filing student complaints is located at: http://www.gradschool.cornell.edu/policies-and-forms/grievance-procedures